COGS18/COGS18.github.io/assets/intro/syllabus.md

 Detailed instructors for these installations will be listed on the course website and hands-on help will be offered across week 1 coding labs.
 All of the software is freely-available for download.
 If you do not have a computer available, you will be able to complete the course requirements on UCSD computers.

 *You will need a clicker, of this brand, as no other brand will work with the system we are using.
-You must [register your clicker on TritonEd](https://blink.ucsd.edu/faculty/instruction/tritoned/students.html#Register-your-iclicker-Remote-I) & bring it to lecture.
-If you previously registered one on TritonEd & are using the same clicker in this class, you do not have to register it again.
+You must register your clicker on Canvas& bring it to lecture.
+If you previously registered one on Canvas & are using the same clicker in this class, you do not have to register it again.
 If you would rather use the REEF app, you are free to do so; however, note that if the Wi-Fi is down, the app will not work and you will not get credit for those responses.

 ---